Synergising Hierarchical Data Centers and Power Networks: A Privacy-Preserving Approach: Formulations of the Edge-Fog-Clouds Penetrated Power Systems

 According to \cite{ahvar2019estimating}, the three-tier hierarchical data centers, i.e., IoT edge–fog–cloud data centers, can be constructed as in Fig. \ref{fig2}.
 Power consumed at the IoT edge data center, i.e., $p_{j,\tau}^{fdc}$, consists of two parts: i) the power consumed for local computation at edge data center, i.e., $p_{j,\tau}^{iot,cal}$; ii) power consumed for task transmission from IoT to fog data centers, i.e., $p_{j,\tau}^{iot,tran}$.
 Meanwhile, power consumed at the fog data center also consists of two parts: i) power consumed for local computation at the fog data center, i.e., $p_{j,\tau}^{fdc,cal}$; ii) and power consumed for task transmission from fog to cloud data centers, i.e., $p_{j,\tau}^{fdc,tran}$.
 The power consumption for IoT edge and fog data centers can be modelled as:

 where \eqref{2f} and \eqref{2o} model the amount of data that can be transferred via the communication channel between IoT edge and fog data centers, and the communication channel between fog and cloud data centers, respectively.
 Constraints \eqref{2d} and \eqref{2m} model the power consumption of transferring data for IoT edge and fog data centers, which depend on the data transmission rates, i.e., $R_{j,\tau}^{iot,tran}$ and $R_{j,\tau}^{fdc,tran}$ \cite{abbasi2021intelligent}. {For the data transmission, the wireless communication is considered due to the emergence of 5G/6G technologies in the distribution power network \cite{chowdhury20206g}.
-However, the energy consumption associated with the wireless transmission is non-negligible.
 The Shannon-Hartley formula captures the relation between energy consumption in wireless uplink channels and the data transmission rate, as denoted by formulas \eqref{2e} and \eqref{2n}.
 This formula has been widely adopted in existing research \cite{chen2018computation,lin2020distributed}.
 Formulas \eqref{2a} and \eqref{2j} model the energy consumption for processing tasks at the IoT and fog data centers, respectively.
 Compared to the energy consumed for processing tasks at local data centers, the power required for transmitting data to remote data centers is much lower.
 However, both types of energy consumption are non-negligible.
 Formulas \eqref{2g} and \eqref{2p} model the data queues from the IoT to fog data centers and that from the fog to cloud data centers, respectively.} $H_{j,\tau}^{iot}$ and $H_{j,\tau}^{fdc}$ are the data buffer queues exist in the two communication channels, which follows first-in-first-out rule.
 Due to the potentially uncertain communication demands within each dispatch time-slot, i.e., one hour, the expected costs for IoT edge and fog data centers are employed as in \eqref{2t} and \eqref{2y}.
-To avoid large deviation from the expected state, the real-time optimization method should be considered within each dispatch time-slot to correct the scheduling plan \cite{zhang2021multi}.
+To avoid large deviation from the expected state, the real-time optimization method can also be considered within each dispatch time-slot during the day-ahead dispatch \cite{zhang2021multi}.